ay-ay-vasilev/SDL2Game/README.md

 Maintenance:
 - Refactor colors - implement palette swapping
-	- Redraw humans to have bigger legs
+	- Redraw skeles to have bigger legs
-	- Move footwear to its own slot
-	- Add gloves
-	- Redo human and skeleton armor
+	- Redo human (almost) and skeleton armor
 	- Add colors to armor + add variation to humans and skeles
 - JSON files for AI.
 - Add map json.